user1095108/xsg/README.md

 # xsg
 All [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) implementations are related to linked list implementations, as both data structures make use of links between nodes.
-What links are and how they are implemented is an implementation detail.
+What links are, how they are implemented, is an implementation detail.
 Sometimes links are implicit, such as in a heap-ordered array, or in a circular buffer.

 XOR [BST](https://en.wikipedia.org/wiki/Binary_search_tree) implementations are related to the [XOR linked list](https://en.wikipedia.org/wiki/XOR_linked_list), a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) variant, from where we borrow the idea about how links between nodes should be implemented.
 Modest resource requirements and simplicity make XOR [scapegoat trees](https://en.wikipedia.org/wiki/Scapegoat_tree) stand out of the [BST](https://en.wikipedia.org/wiki/Binary_search_tree) crowd.